KELLI TURNER, Hooters Orange Park

 Best Inn/B&B in Jax

-Finalists: The Seahorse Oceanfront Inn, Ponte Vedra Lodge & Club
+Favorites: The Seahorse Oceanfront Inn, Ponte Vedra Lodge & Club

 Craving a mint julep?
 Feeling the need to surround yourself with the finer things in life?
 The Riverdale Inn is a superbly refurbished stately home where you can live a life of ease—if just for a long weekend or so.
 Luxury suites, a full service honor bar and beautiful views of Riverside Avenue complete the experience.
 Indulge yourself and that special someone (no doubt also a FW reader!) and make a rest stop at Riverdale.